 When it comes to small boats, a dory may not be the most common sight on the water but they are out there.
 Even when skiffs, Jon boats, kayaks and canoes litter the waterways it is not totally uncommon to see a dory floating by.
-But what is this boat?

 The true history of the dory has been lost through the centuries but thanks to the research of John Gardner, as outlined in his published work The Dory Book, we do know that the first really detailed account of a dory was back in 1719.